nqdev-fork/dfinke-awesome-copilot-chatmodes/README.md

 ### Testing
 - [Test Writer](chatmodes/testing/Test-Writer.chatmode.md) - Specialized assistant for writing and improving tests

-## Getting Started

 ## Contributing to Open Source

 Contributions are welcome!
 If you have a custom chat mode you'd like to share, please submit a pull request.

 ----
 🌟 Don’t miss out on future updates!
-Star the repo now and be the first to know about new and exciting LLM apps with RAG and AI Agents.
+Star the repo now and be the first to know about new and exciting chatmodes for VS Code.